spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/02-architecture.md

 - Using the **System Private Gateway**

  Self-hosted Palette instances can communicate directly with the MAAS environment if both resources can access each other directly over the network.
 In this scenario, you can use the System Private Gateway.
-The System Private Gateway directly communicates between MaaS and Palette.
+The System Private Gateway communicates directly with the MaaS environment.

   When registering a MAAS account with Palette, toggle on **Use System Private Gateway** to enable direct communication between Palette and MAAS.
 Refer to the [Register and Manage MAAS Cloud Account](/clusters/data-center/maas/register-manage-maas-cloud-accounts) guide to learn more.